 Look for trending keywords and add them to the existing content.

 Updating your content with trending keywords indicate to the search engines that your site is well maintained.
 Besides, online users spend more time on up-to-date and informative content.

 Content is the currency of the online space, but there is no limitation in the type of content to use.
-Videos, images, and audios are also appealing to online visitors.
+Videos, images, and audio are also appealing to online visitors.

 Images break the monotony in long-form content.
 There are free and premium images to choose from on sites such as Pixabay.
-Optimize images, audios, videos, and the pages you embed them to increase visibility.
-A content delivery network (CDN) helps to maintain a low load time, which guarantees high site speed and improved user experience.
+Optimize images, audio, videos, and the pages you embed to increase visibility.
+A content delivery network (CDN) helps maintain low load time, which guarantees high site speed and improved user experience.